flavioheleno/idos-sdk-php/README.md

 Examples
 --------

-You can find examples of basic usage on src/samples/ directory.
+You can find examples of basic usage on the [samples/](samples) directory.

 Bugs and feature requests
 -------------------------

 Found a Bug?
 Have a feature request?
 [Please open a new issue](https://github.com/veridu/idos-sdk-php/issues).

 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

 Versioning
 ----------

 This SDK will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: